Naye013/Data533-Step3-ContinuousIntergration/README.md

 - **path:** The data source path.

-4. Once the package is installed, import the package in your code to run the PerformanceAnalyzer.
+4. Once the package is installed, import the package in your code to run it.
 The main package name is "main" and initial process starts.
-So you can use below code to run the package.
+So you can use the code below to run the package.

-   import main
+  -  **from main import run**
+  -  **run()**

 6. If you have not filled the configuration file, then system will prompt you to enter the configuration data.